 * Valid Academic License: a license held under the conditions stated in the agreement, which must meet the requirement of all listed users of Simcyp Software and associated users attending a Simcyp workshop in the previous three years.

 Interested institutions should note the following to check they are eligible:

 - Institutions wishing to apply must have a successful track record in the area of proposed research.

-- The Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended a Simcyp Full Workshop or 3 Focused Workshops within the previous 3 years.
+- The Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended a full 5-day Simcyp Workshop or three Focused Workshops within the previous three years.

 - A maximum of £30,000 per annum is available for PhD scholarships up to three years in duration or £50,000 per annum for postdoctoral research up to two years in duration.
 Applications requesting amounts above these totals will not be considered.

 - The successful institution is required to sign an agreement granting an exclusive royalty-free license to the project results generated from the research.
 Prior to submitting your proposal, please check with your institution contracts department that this is agreeable.

 Criteria applications will be assessed on:

 - Scientific merit and feasibility of the proposal (eg, clear objectives, feasibility of project)

 - Track record of the institution and department (eg, scientific experience and expertise in proposed area of research)